WORKSHOP & PLEIN AIR SUPPLY LISTS

 - Painting medium: optional.
 A variety exist to improve the flow of your paints.
 Follow the fat-over-lean principle for long-lasting paintings.

 - Solvent to clean brushes (oil: odorless mineral spirits; watercolor/acrylic: water.
 TIP: in winter, you can add alcohol to your water to keep it from freezing).

 - Brushes: I use hog bristle filberts #2, 4, 6, and 8 and a flat #4 and 6 for landscapes.

 - Palette knife: I use a thin diamond-shaped knife, about 2″ long x .5″ wide.

 - Paper Towels

 - Hat to shade from the sun’s glare

 - Folding chair if needed

-- Snack, beverage
+- Snack, bottled water

 - Sense of humor

-- Most of the supplies above can purchased at DickBlick.com.
+- Most of the supplies above can be purchased at DickBlick.com.
 Click here to view supplies: Ready-to-order Plein Air Painting Supply List.
 Printable list of supplies.

 Questions?
-Please contact me.
+Please feel free to contact the studio.